Ted Weschler: Career

+Lunch with Buffett

 In July 2010, at $2,626,311, Weschler was the top bidder in a Glide Memorial Church auction to win a private lunch with Warren Buffett.
 In 2011, Weschler won a second lunch when he upped his bid to $2,626,411.
 His bids were anonymous until publicly announced by Fortune Magazine in September 2011.

 In 2012, Weschler joined Buffett at Berkshire Hathaway, a year after Todd Combs joined as Berkshire's first investment manager.
 As of 2019, he managed $13 billion of the equity portfolio and $8 billion in pension funds.

-Personal Investment Return
+Personal investment returns

 According to a public statement issued by Weschler, over the course of 28 years he grew an initial Roth IRA account balance of $70,385 into $131 million.
 This increase implies a 31% annual return on investment.
 Such increases were made exclusively through the purchase of publicly available securities and are indicative of long-term market outperformance.

 Personal life

-Weschler and his wife, Sheila, live in Charlottesville, Virginia with their two daughters, though he sometimes commutes to Omaha, Nebraska for his work at Berkshire Hathaway.
+Weschler and his wife, Sheila, live in Charlottesville, Virginia with their two daughters.
+He spends part of each week in Omaha, Nebraska for his work at Berkshire Hathaway.